Uniqueness in Harper's vertex-isoperimetric theorem: Introduction

-It turns out that the sets for which Harper's theorem holds with equality are not in general unique.
+\begin{thm}[Harper, \cite{key-13}] Let $A$ be a subset of $Q_{n}$ and let $B$ be the initial segment of the simplicial order with $\left|A\right|=\left|B\right|$.
+Then $\left|N\left(A\right)\right|\geq\left|N\left(B\right)\right|$. $ \square$ \end{thm} It turns out that the sets for which Harper's theorem holds with equality are not in general unique.
 As a trivial example, any subset of $Q_{2}$ of size $2$ has minimal vertex boundary and not all such sets are isomorphic.
 There are more interesting and less trivial examples as well.